-The direction of lay of the outer strands and
+Non-rotation-resistant The direction of lay of the outer strands and steel core are identical.

 The rotation resistance is mainly defined in two categories.
 As per ASTM A1023 the category 1 specifies rotation resistant rope types with in ISO 2166 defined rotation under load of less than or equal to 1 turn per length of 1000 times the rope nominal diameter (d) lifting a load equivalent to 20% of the rope minimum breaking force.